kptdev/kpt/porch/docs/running-on-gke.md

 IMAGE_TAG=$(git rev-parse --short HEAD) make push-and-deploy-no-sa
 ```

-If you want to use differetn repository, you can set `IMAGE_REPO` variable
+If you want to use different repository, you can set `IMAGE_REPO` variable
 (see [Makefile](https://github.com/GoogleContainerTools/kpt/blob/main/porch/Makefile#L28)
 for details).